microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/listitem-delta.md

 The service starts enumerating the hierarchy of the list, returning pages of items, and either an **@odata.nextLink** or an **@odata.deltaLink**.
 Your app should continue calling with the **@odata.nextLink** until you see an **@odata.deltaLink** returned.

-After you have received all the changes, you may apply them to your local state.
+After you received all the changes, you may apply them to your local state.
 To check for changes in the future, call `delta` again with the **@odata.deltaLink** from the previous response.

 The delta feed shows the latest state for each item, not each change.
-If an item were renamed twice, it only shows up once, with its latest name.
+If an item was renamed twice, it only shows up once, with its latest name.
 The same item might appear more than once in a delta feed, for various reasons.
 You should use the last occurrence you see.

 Deleted items are returned with the [deleted](../resources/deleted.md) facet. `Deleted` indicates that the item is deleted and can't be restored.